Native American Studies (NATV)

 Native American Studies at NMSU seeks to develop a strong understanding of culture, Indigenous knowledge, expressive cultures, and sovereignty.

-A bit about the Program
+About the Program

 The BEST Native American Studies program emphasizes developing Native-focused scholarship in Native identity, tribal sovereignty, decolonization, cultural expressions, traditional knowledge, and community building among Indigenous and non-Indigenous communities.
 Our program informs the next generation of leaders in contemporary Native American Studies theory and research methodologies, primarily relational, collaborative, participatory, and focused on community action.